TommyTeaVee/nodinary/README.md

 # Step 3:
 Create 2 files in the current project directory named index.js and client/index.html as shown in the below project directory.

-# index.html: I
+# index.html:
-t basically contains 2 forms i.e single and multiple file upload.
+It basically contains 2 forms i.e single and multiple file upload.

 index.js: Replace cloud_name, api_key, api_secret with your cloudinary credentials which you can find on cloudinary dashboard.